ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 Firstly, in the dm code, we often don't even know if a request is repeated or not — we don't think about it and just rely on the idempotence of the request.
 For example, we can schedule the same task many times, and we don't check whether we scheduled it for the first time or repeatedly.

 Secondly, there is a technical obstacle.
-Any started span must be eventually completed (this is a requirement of the go sdk: https://pkg.go.dev/go.opentelemetry.io/otel/trace#Tracer "Any Span that is created MUST also be ended").
+Any started span must be eventually completed (this is a requirement of the go sdk: "Any Span that is created MUST also be ended" [link](https://pkg.go.dev/go.opentelemetry.io/otel/trace#Tracer)).
 That is, there is no way to say "we changed our mind, we no longer need this span".
-Perhaps sampling could help here — but tail sampling is not available out of the box in the go sdk (see more details in the Sampling paragraph).
+Perhaps sampling could help here — but tail sampling is not available out of the box in the go sdk (see more details in the paragraph "Sampling").

 **C.** In general, we need to strike a balance between two things.
 On the one hand, there is the completeness of information contained in spans.
 On the other hand, there is the number of spans (so that there are not too many of them).
 I have a feeling that in Plan A this balance is shifted towards too little completeness of information.

 I believe that there is no need to be afraid of a large (within reasonable limits) number of spans, since spans in a trace can be filtered.
 If in some trace a lot of similar spans create extra noise, or if someone does not want to look at spans from disk manager at all — they can be filtered out when viewing.
 Therefore, it is more important to invest in an attribute system that will make filtering convenient than to strictly save spans.
-You can also use sampling to protect yourself from an excessively large number of spans (see more details in the Sampling paragraph).
+You can also use sampling to protect yourself from an excessively large number of spans (see more details in the paragraph "Sampling").

 At the same time, it is important that all useful information is always reflected.
 Almost any request can fail or end with an error.
 Therefore, we should strive not to be greedy with creating spans.